rackerlabs/technical-blog/_posts/2019-06-05-introduction-to-oracle-oswatcher-and-reading-logs.md

 shows how much random access memory (RAM) in kilobytes is in use and is free.
 Pay attention to how this changes over time so you can identify problems.

-Line `Swap: 25165816k total, 17797404k used,  7368412k free,   609612k cached`
+Line `Swap: 25165816k total, 17797404k used,  7368412k free,   609612k cached`:
 If RAM is exhausted, the system switches to swap memory.
-When swap memory use is consistently more than about 40 % of RAM, you should consider increasing RAM.
+When swap memory use is consistently more than about 40% of RAM, you should consider increasing RAM.
 High swap usage negatively affects performance.
-If it reaches 100%, the sytem might reboot.
+If it reaches 100%, the system might reboot.

 The following CPU lines show the number and utilization of the 12 CPUs in this